pypa/packaging.python.org/source/tutorials/packaging-projects.rst

 .. tab:: Hatchling

-    :ref:`hatch` has a more feature-rich build backend than flit, supporting SCM versioning and plugins.
+    :ref:`hatch` has a more feature-rich build backend than Flit, supporting SCM versioning and plugins.

     .. code-block:: toml